Only the Jews understood God

 - our salvation requires a proper understanding of God.

-You may be surprised to hear that our salvation requires a true understanding of God.
-But, we are going to find out, that this is indeed the Bible’s teaching.
+We are going to find out, that this is indeed the Bible’s teaching.

 So what was the understanding of God that was held by the Jews?